Cueva Fell

-Cueva Fell is a natural cave and archaeological site in southern Patagonia.
+Cueva Fell or Fell's Cave is a natural cave and archaeological site in southern Patagonia.
 Cueva Fell is in proximity to the Pali Aike Crater, another significant archaeological site.
 Cueva Fell combined with the nearby Pali Aike site have been submitted to UNESCO as a possible World Heritage Site.

 Site discovery

 Fell's Cave was discovered by Junius Bird.
 It came to his attention because arrow points and flakes were found on the surface.
 The cave was originally called the Río Chico shelter, but was later renamed by Bird to Fell's Cave in honor of the Fell family who owned the Estancia Brazo Norte, the North Arm Station, where the cave is located.
 Excavation of the site began in 1936.